 Let's say we store both children and mothers in the same table

-person table?
+person?
 The answer is simple: yes, we can!
 But you can't simply write this in your SQL query:

 person JOIN person